 With the via ferratas in the Dolomites being historic, they also fall more into the alpine category.
 They are beautiful and spectacular, but lack some of the fun features found on sport via ferratas.
-If you are looking for a multi-day hut to hut adventure focused completely on via ferratas, the Dolomites are your region (we also offer a hut to hut tour in the Bernese Overland region of Switzerland that has some via ferratas built into it).
+If you are looking for a multi-day hut to hut adventure focused completely on via ferratas, the Dolomites are your region (we also offer a via ferrata version of our Hut Hiking Tour in the Bernese Oberland regions of Switzerland).
 Via ferratas in the Dolomites also tend to be more difficult in comparison to their rating.
 For example, a C via ferrata in the Dolomites will be more difficult than a C via ferrata in Austria.

 Via ferratas in the Dolomites have one distinct disadvantage: they don't have the greatest reputation for maintenance and security as do those in other parts of the Alps.
 We should emphasize that they are maintained, and we do see crews working on them as well as evidence of recent improvements, but you will come across more issues than you would in Austria, Switzerland, or France.
 The Dolomites will also offer a few more unprotected scrambling opportunities between cables than will be found in the above-listed countries.
 We won't go so far as to say that via ferratas in the Dolomites are less safe, but we will say that the perception of security while on the route is less than in some of the other countries.